The New ACA Reality: What Brokers Need to Watch in 2026

 As Stacy Davidson explained during the webinar:

-“You don’t want to avoid talking about ACA, but maybe if you’re not taking ownership of the codes and some of the key aspects of being compliant, you’re looking for a partner to help with that.”
+“You don’t want to avoid talking about ACA, but if you’re hesitant to guide clients on the key aspects of being ACA compliant, you should look for a partner to help with that.”.

 That distinction matters.